icycoldveins/sky-climb-goat/README.md

 # 🐐 Sky Climb Goat

-A fun, vertical jumping game inspired by Doodle Jump where you help a goat climb as high as possible!
+A fun, vertical jumping game inspired by Go Go Goat where you help a goat climb as high as possible!
 Built with vanilla JavaScript and HTML5 Canvas.

 ![Game Screenshot](image.png)